 I’ve heard some people argue that life-changing innovations come exclusively from the private sector.
 But innovation starts with government support for the research labs and universities working on new insights that entrepreneurs can turn into companies that change the world.
 The public sector’s investments unlock the private sector’s ingenuity.

-The most successful economies are driven by innovative industries that evolve to meet the needs of a changing world.
 I was lucky enough to be a student when computers came along in the 1960s.
 At first they were very expensive, so it was hard to get access to them.
 But the twin miracles of the microchip revolution and the internet—both made possible by US government research—completely changed that.
 It’s no wonder that today most of the leading hardware and software companies are based in the US.

 Accelerating innovation requires both political leadership and private sector leadership.
 As US voters decide which candidates they want to elect to fill national, state, and local offices, and as many countries around the world undergo similar political transitions, I think we should consider what kinds of leaders can drive the innovations we need.